Game Design Challenge

 - Overview of your game; include some of the context of the theme to describe it

 - Definition of your target audience—describe who would like to play your game and why

-- Describe your interpretation of the theme, “Privilege,” as it relates to your game
+- Describe your interpretation of the theme, “Crunchy,” as it relates to your game

 - How has the theme influenced your design, story, context, movement, board design, etc?

 - If you have backstory, characters, or world description, include it here

 - Show a good picture of just your board

 - Take a picture with a decent camera